knpuniversity/blog/symfony-debugging-form-errors.rst

 Debugging
 ---------

-First, if you're trying to figure out what errors you have and which fields each is attached to, you should use the :symfonymethod:`Form::getErrorsAsString() <Symfony\\Component\\Form\\Form::getErrorsAsString>` method that was introduced in Symfony 2.1 (so a long time ago!).
+First, if you're trying to figure out what errors you have and which field each is attached to, you should use the :symfonymethod:`Form::getErrorsAsString() <Symfony\\Component\\Form\\Form::getErrorsAsString>` method that was introduced in Symfony 2.1 (so a long time ago!).
 Use it temporarily